-Internal risk indicators: Exposure by counterparty, margin call amounts (and available cash), weighting of margin calls relative to total fund assets, overall risk (leverage), ratings of eligible counterparties
+Internal risk indicators: Exposure by counterparty, margin call amounts (and available cash), weighting of margin calls relative to total fund assets, overall risk (leverage), ratings of eligible counterparties.

-Risk level: Counterparty risk is considered HIGH because the impact on invested capital may be significant in the event of default by a counterparty before final unwinding of a contract.
+Risk level: Counterparty risk is considered HIGH, as the impact on invested capital may be significant in the event of counterparty default before the final settlement of the contract.